dhall-lang/dhall-lang/README.md

 **User:** *"What's a union?"*

-At this point you should read the [language manual](dhall-haskell-tutorial) ☺
+At this point you should read the [language manual][dhall-haskell-tutorial] ☺

 Or you can continue reading to learn about Dhall's feature set